-On Monday the bases to our nursery built-ins were done, and now (yes, you guessed it) so are the tops… well, except for some caulking, paint touch ups, and the crown molding.
+Top o’ the built-in to ya!
+On Monday the bases to our nursery built-ins were complete, and now (yes, you guessed it) so are the tops… well, except for some caulking, paint touch ups, and crown molding to finish things off.

 We’re really happy with how they’ve turned out, and Sherry is about to explode from waiting to fill them in (I’m making her wait until we’ve finished all of our final caulking and paint touch-ups along with the rest of the room’s crown – I know, THE NERVE).
 But let me show you how we got to this stage, because the tops took a bit more planning than the bases did since I was building them from scratch.